Equanimous/Trie/README.md

 # Trie
-Trie data structure implementation

-Functions included: TBD
+Basic Trie implementation for the purposes of refreshing myself on C++.

+Functionality to be implemented:
+Insertion
+Removal
+Look-up